ykangw/homepage-hugo-academic/content/post/cpgis/index.md

 ---
-title: "Chinese Professionals in Geographic Information Sciences (CPGIS)"
+title: "CPGIS"
-subtitle: I was elected as a CPGIS Student BOD member.
+subtitle: Chinese Professionals in Geographic Information Sciences (CPGIS)

 # Summary for listings and search engines
-summary: I was elected as a CPGIS Student BOD member.
+summary: Chinese Professionals in Geographic Information Sciences (CPGIS)

 # Link this post with a project
 projects: []